girdeux31/easyPhysi/README.md

 Problem: 15.a

 Statement: From the top of an inclined plane of 2 m in length and 30º of slope, a 500 g body is allowed to slide with an initial velocity of 1 m/s.
-Assuming that there is no friction during the journey:
+Assuming that there is no friction during the journey, plot the final velocity as a function of the initial velocity.

-a) With what speed does it reach the base of the plane?

 ```
 file = 'vf_f_v0.png'